thyrlian/AndroidSDK/README.md

 ## Caveat

 Run Android SDK update directly within the **Dockerfile** or inside the **container** would fail if the storage driver is `AUFS` (by default), it is due to some file operations (during updating) are not supported by this storage driver, but changing it to `Btrfs` would work.
-However, as said, it's recommended to update the SDK from the external volume on host.

-What happens if it fails?
+What happens if the update fails?
 ```bash
 ls $ANDROID_HOME/tools/
 #=> empty, nothing is there